Testo 557

 Sydney HVAC technician documenting evacuation with micron log on the Testo app for insurance proof

 Insurance claims and warranty disputes often come down to one thing: proof.
-With a Testo 557 you can pair via Bluetooth, connect the external Pirani vacuum probe, pull a clean vacuum, verify with a rise test, and export a timestamped micron log that backs your workmanship—whether you’re in Melbourne’s four-seasons-in-a-day or humid Brisbane summers.
+With a Testo 557 you can pair via Bluetooth, connect the external Pirani vacuum probe, pull a clean vacuum, verify with a rise test, and export a timestamped micron log that backs your workmanship — whether you're in Melbourne's four-seasons-in-a-day or humid Brisbane summers.
 This guide shows how to turn every evacuation into an insurance-ready document set while meeting ARCtick obligations.

 Why Accuracy Protects Your Business

-1) Defensible numbers settle disputes
+Defensible numbers settle disputes

 In claims and call-backs, micron graphs plus a stable rise test turn opinion into evidence.
-The Testo 557’s external Pirani sensor lets you see and log the pull-down and the hold—objective, timestamped proof that answers “Was it dried properly before charge?” and “Is the system tight?”
+The Testo 557's external Pirani sensor lets you see and log the pull-down and the hold — objective, timestamped proof that answers "Was it dried properly before charge?" and "Is the system tight?"

-The Testo Smart App generates PDF/CSV reports (with photos and notes).
+The Testo Smart App generates PDF/CSV reports with photos and notes.
 Email the report from site and file it with the work order so your records are complete the day the job is done.

-2) ARCtick baseline: licence + records
+ARCtick baseline: licence and records

 If your task carries any risk of emission, the technician needs a Refrigerant Handling Licence (RHL) and the business needs a Refrigerant Trading Authorisation (RTA).
 Good records show who did the work, when it was done, and how it met best practice.
-Pair licence details with your evacuation logs and you’ve got a complete, auditable file.

-3) Environmental context: HFC phase-down
+Environmental context: HFC phase-down

-Australia’s HFC phase-down is nudging the industry toward leak-minimising behaviours: clean evacuations, verified dryness, and fewer “top-ups.”
-Your documentation doesn’t just protect insurance outcomes—it demonstrates environmental diligence to clients and auditors alike.
+Australia's HFC phase-down is nudging the industry toward leak-minimising behaviours: clean evacuations, verified dryness, and fewer "top-ups."
+Your documentation doesn't just protect insurance outcomes — it demonstrates environmental diligence to clients and auditors alike.

 Apprentice refresher: pressure/temperature basics set up accurate superheat/subcool checks before and after evacuation.
 See Understanding Refrigerant Gauges.

-Step 1: Pair the instrument (Bluetooth)
+Step 1: Pair the instrument via Bluetooth

 Open the Testo Smart App, power on the 557, enable Bluetooth, and add the instrument.
-You’ll see live pressure/temperature and micron trends once the vacuum probe is attached.
-Build a habit of generating a report on every evacuation—your future self (and your insurer) will thank you.
+You'll see live pressure/temperature and micron trends once the vacuum probe is attached.
+Build a habit of generating a report on every evacuation — your future self and your insurer will thank you.

 Range reality check: Bluetooth performance depends on the device and site layout.
 For very long line-of-sight monitoring on large plants, consider platforms designed for extended wireless range (see comparison below).